Print

 6. Place on a parchment-lined sheet pan, 3 inches apart. ( Or use a silpat!)

 7. Bake, *check at 8-9 minutes.
 If they haven’t started spreading and cracking, wack the tray firmly on the oven rack to start the spread.
 Continue baking 3-4 more minutes until the edges are crispy and visible crackling appears.
-Let stand 5 minutes, cool on a wire rack.
+Let stand 5 minutes, then cool on a wire rack.
 They will crack more as they cool.
 Soft and chewy with crispy edges, to me, the perfect cookie!

 Notes